Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/samples/README.md

 These code samples show common scenario operations with the Azure Form Recognizer client library.

-These sample programs show common scenarios for the Form Recognizer client's offerings.

 All of these samples need the endpoint to your Form Recognizer resource ([instructions on how to get endpoint][get-endpoint-instructions]), and your Form Recognizer API key ([instructions on how to get key][get-key-instructions]).

 ## Samples for client library versions 3.2.0 and later